-You may take up to 3 course units over the summer.
+You may take up to 3 course units over the summer, one course unit per summer session.

 Can I take courses at other institutions while concurrently enrolled at The College?

 With prior approval from department chair and dean, students may enroll in courses at other institutions while concurrently enrolled at The College.
 However, students may not exceed the maximum term course load of 4.5 units set by The College.
 As always, students must comply with departmental course requirements in their major, which may preclude taking major courses elsewhere.